-- 1. Release tension on belt using a 1/2 in. drive ratchet as shown in photo. - 2.
-Remove belt from pulleys and discard belt. - 3.
-Install new belt, be sure that belt is correctly seated in all pulley grooves. - 4.
-Apply tension to belt with tensioner.
-Remove ratchet.
+- 1. Release tension on lower belt using a 3/4-in. drive ratchet or breaker bar in lower tensioner (A). - 2.
+Remove V-belt from pulleys and discard belt. - 3.
+Install new belt; be sure that belt is correctly seated in all pulley grooves.
+(See V-BELT ROUTING, later in this section.) - Release belt tensioner to apply tension to belt.
+Remove ratchet. - 5.
+Visually check belt alignment before starting engine. - 6.
+Start engine and visually check belt alignment.